laurakond/Artly/README.md

   - The user will be able to see pre-existing information populated in the fields, and amend them accordingly.
 - Similarly to the Artwork create/edit forms, the user can either submit or cancel the form.

-  - Upon successful update, the user will see a notification message appear and they will be taken back to the profle view.
+  - Upon successful update, the user will see a notification message appear, and they will be taken back to the profle view.
   - If the user chooses to cancel the edit, they will be taken back to the profile view as well.
   - All form fields are optional.